cookpa/ANTsXContainers/docker/ANTsPyNet/README.md

 downloading large amounts of data by running a container repeatedly, or by running many containers in parallel.

-To include all available data in a container build, use `--build-arg install_antsxnet_data=1` when building the container, or pull from the `latest-with-data` tag on Dockerhub.
+To include all available data in a container build, build from the `latest_with_data.dockerfile`, or pull from the `latest-with-data` tag on Dockerhub.
+Note that if you build locally, you will need to build without data first, then edit the top line of the Dockerfile to point to the latest version of ANTsPyNet.

+This two-build system was chosen to avoid DockerHub timeouts when trying to build in one pass and push all the layers at once.

 Alternatively, users may mount directories on the local file systems to use as cache locations.